Wi-Fi-Labs/Labs-Guides/MISC/3DS/CitraSetup.md

 ## Citra & Azahar Setup for Pokemon RNG Guide

 ### Initial Setup
-- Download and extract the latest release .zip from either [Citra](https://www.mediafire.com/file/kt4swsvws4p1ess/citra-canary-2700.zip/file) or the [Azahar](https://github.com/azahar-emu/azahar) repos.
+- Download and extract the latest release .zip from either [Citra](https://www.mediafire.com/file/lh0ffduhfrl3xkf/citra-canary-2614.zip/file) or the [Azahar](https://github.com/azahar-emu/azahar) repos.
-- Using the last official Citra version above is advised if you want to make heavy use of Initial Seed RNG.
+- Using the old official Citra version above is advised if you want to make heavy use of Initial Seed RNG.
 If not, using the latest Azahar version is advised.
-Both work with the latest PokeReader release.
+The former requires a specific version of PokeReade that you can find [here](https://github.com/SexyMalasada/PokeReader/releases/tag/v0.6.0).
+Azahar works with the latest PokeReader release.
 - Create a folder in your PC wherever you want to have Citra or Azahar installed - it is recommended that this folder be outside the standard `Program Files` folder.
 You can name this folder as you wish (for the purpose of this guide I will be naming mine `Azahar`).
 - Copy the folder you extracted from the .zip (example for this guide's purpose: `azahar-xxxx-windows-msvc`) into the new folder you created in the previous step.
 Make sure to copy the 2nd tier folder and not the 'first layer' one - You should have a layout like `Azahar\azahar-xxxx-windows-msvc\(several folders, dll, exe files etc)` once you're done.
 - _Create a folder inside `Azahar` to place your dumped game ROMs in.
 You can name it as you wish._